 1 – Use a fast shutter speed

-Butterflies spend most of their time flying or collecting nectar from wildflowers.
+Butterflies spend most of their time flying around collecting nectar from wildflowers.
 And, as you probably know, these wildflowers are very fragile.
-Even on a seemingly “calm” day, they can be seen bouncing through the air.
-The butterfly itself never stands still either!
-To battle this constant movement and help freeze the action, it’s important to use a fast shutter, by increasing the ISO on your camera (400 works well).
+Even on a “calm” day, they can be seen bouncing through the air.
+To make matters worse, the butterfly never seems to stand still either.
+To battle this constant movement and help freeze the action, it’s important to use a fast shutter (increasing your ISO to 400 or 800 can help with this).

 2 – Take lots of photos